sansin5982/GWAS-Protocol/chapters/QC/SNP-QC.md

 3- Singh, Sandeep Kumar, “A Case-Only Genome-wide Association Study of Gender- and Age-specific Risk Markers for Childhood Leukemia” (2015).
 FIU Electronic Theses and Dissertations.
 1832

+4- Ricopili pipeline (PGC): does HWE control-only first → then combines other filters.